panpan2/panpan2.github.io/_posts/2021-04-19-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 # Graph decoder - Dictionary learning idea

 Xu H. $\href{#10}{[10]}$ proposed a generalization of dictionary learning for graphs.
 The idea is that every graph is expressed as a Fréchet mean (GW Barycenter) of learnable dictionary elements and $\lambda$ represents the weights of the dictionary elements.
-{% include image.html url="molgraphlearning/graph-decoder-dictionary-learning.png" description="" %}
+{% include image.html url="molgraphlearning/graph-decoder-dictionary-learning.png" description="Dictionary learning for molecules, adapted from the idea in $\href{#10}{[10]}$" %}

 {% include image.html url="molgraphlearning/graph-decoder-dictionary-learning-manifold.png" description='Fréchet mean could be used with a generalized notion of distance (Wasserstein or Gromov-Wasserstein) to define the barycenter as an approximation of a molecule on a given graph manifold' %}

 Caveats: GW Barycenter is hard to backpropagate through.
 Also we need to combine W and GW to decompose a graph with node and edge features and this has a lot of free parameters.
-We alternatively do for something simpler and easier to train but keep this idea of dictionary learning.
+We alternatively do something simpler and easier to train, but keep the idea of dictionary learning.

 # Graph decoder - Dictionary learning point clouds

-Instead of going from the molecular embedding to the molecule directly, we firstly generate a point cloud (the node embedding set) from the embedding vector (Vec2Set) i.e. we perform dictionary learning on the pointcloud level, and then we predict the node and edge features.
+Instead of going from the molecular embedding to the molecule directly, we firstly generate a point cloud (node embedding set) from the embedding vector (_Vec2Set_) i.e. we perform dictionary learning on the pointcloud level, and then we predict the node and edge features.

 {% include image.html url="molgraphlearning/graph-decoder-alternative.png" description="" %}

 In _Vec2Set_, we wish to generate a pointcloud from a vector $\lambda$ in a permutation invariant way.
-We use the dictionary learning idea discussed previously but on the node embedding level (and therefore using the Wasserstein metric).
+We use the dictionary learning idea discussed previously but on the node embedding level (therefore using the Wasserstein metric which is easier to backpropagate through than GW).

 {% include image.html url="molgraphlearning/vec2set-1.png" description="" %}

 We use $\lambda$ as the weights and the point clouds / atoms / prototypes are free parameters to be learnt.

-With pointclouds ${\\{\mathbf{P}_i\\}}\_{i=1}^K$, weights $\lambda \in \Delta^{K-1}$ we can compute the permutation invariant Wasserstein barycenter $\mathbf{B}$ s.t.
+With pointclouds ${\\{\mathbf{P}_i\\}}\_{i=1}^K$ and weights $\lambda \in \Delta^{K-1}$ we can compute the permutation invariant Wasserstein barycenter $\mathbf{B}$

 $$arg\min_{\mathbf{B}}\sum_{i=1}^{K} \lambda_i \mathcal{W}(\mathbf{B}, \mathbf{P}_i)$$

-Regarding the number off nodes when decoding, we can memorize the number of input nodes and sample it on generation/optimization.
+Regarding the number of nodes when decoding, we can memorize the number of input nodes and sample it on generation/optimization.
 This is equivalent to doing optimal transport based clustering, see $\href{#8}{[8]}$.

 In practice this proves to be very slow and hard to train :( So we resort to 2 simplified approaches.

 ## SingleWB

 Assume the points in the point clouds have an apriori fixed matching.
-This is not too restrictive as these prototypes are free parameters and it doesn’t compromise permutation invariance of the model.
-It just requires that all pointclouds have the same size.
+This is not too restrictive as these prototypes are free parameters and it doesn’t compromise the permutation invariance of the model.
+It just requires that all point clouds have the same size.

-$arg\min_{\mathbf{B}}\sum_{i=1}^{K} \lambda_i \mathcal{W}(\mathbf{B}, \mathbf{P}\_i)$ simplifies to $arg\min_{\mathbf{B}} \mathcal{W}(\mathbf{B}, \sum_{i=1}^{K} \lambda_i \mathbf{P}_i)$.
-Note that $\mathbf{B}$ can have a different number of points than the pointcloud weighted average, hence the Wasserstein barycenter is still required.
+$arg\min_{\mathbf{B}}\sum_{i=1}^{K} \lambda_i \mathcal{W}(\mathbf{B}, \mathbf{P}\_i)$ simplifies to $arg\min_{\mathbf{B}} \mathcal{W}(\mathbf{B}, \sum_{i=1}^{K} \lambda_i \mathbf{P}_i)$ since we don't have to find the alignment between the point clouds, but only between their weighted average and the barycenter.
+Note that $\mathbf{B}$ can have a different number of points than the point cloud weighted average, hence the Wasserstein barycenter is still required.

-## LinearInterpolation
+## Linear Interpolation

 We set $\mathbf{B} = \sum_k \lambda_k \mathbf{P}_k$ by adding the extra embeddings together.
-While this feels like cheating we will see that it matches the SingleWB performance while converging much faster and being much more stable in training.
+While this feels like cheating we will see that it matches the performance of SingleWB while converging much faster and being much more stable in training.

 ## Non-dictionary learning mode

-Predict fixed size point cloud from the latent representation.
-Then add extra embeddings together to form the pointcloud of desired size.
+We a predict fixed size point cloud from the latent representation.
+Then add extra embeddings together to form the point cloud of desired size.

 {% include image.html url="molgraphlearning/vec2set-2.png" description="" %}

-So we got rid of OT?
+So we got rid of OT with Linear Interpolation and Non-dictionary learning?
 At least on this step yes.
 However, we don't know the alignment of the generated pointcloud and of the generated molecule with the initial one, so we'll need it later :)

 # Graph decoder - From pointcloud to discrete graph